Dive in to creating your first Quire publication

 Start a New Project

 quire new command.
-You can learn more about various commands in the Quire Commands chapter of our guide.
+You can learn more about various commands in the Quire Commands section of our guide.
 Open your Definition: command-line shell: The command-line shell is a text-based window into the contents of your computer, and a space where you can run program commands.
 On Mac computers you’ll most often use a shell called Terminal, on PCs it’s PowerShell or Git BASH. and copy and paste the text below, replacing

 project-name with what you would like your project folder to be called.
 (Don’t use spaces or special characters in your project name, and lowercase is recommended.)